Dag Zonder Arbeid

 Since 2019, JAM has been documenting and promoting the alternative scene – and that’s a good thing!
 In a media landscape that tends to get stuck into a dull routine, focusing on the same artists and the same genres, a little curiosity and open-mindedness is refreshing.
 At the same time, we have to admit the alternative scene is full of caricatured characters, clichés that we love to hate and excessive egos: we bump into them at concerts and bars, we follow them on social media, and let’s be honest – there is a bit of them in each of us.

-In my monthly column “Nadia se paye la scène alternative” (Nadia roasts the alternative scene), I will explore these caricatures, hopefully allowing us to have a good laugh at ourselves.
+In my monthly column “Nadia se paye la scène alternative” (Nadia roasts the alternative scene), I explore these caricatures, hopefully allowing us to have a good laugh at ourselves.

 Jam is a subdivision of RTBF, Belgium’s francophone public broadcasting organization.